-You should always talk with your healthcare provider before making any changes in your medications.
+Talk with your healthcare providers before making any changes to this supplement.
 When taken as directed, recommended doses of calcium carbonate have not been associated with any known risks during pregnancy.

 What are the dangers of taking too much calcium carbonate?

 The Recommended Dietary Allowance (RDA) of calcium for pregnant and breastfeeding women is 1,000 mg to 1,300 mg.
-The use of calcium carbonate in more than the recommended amount can lead to lower fetal weight, and has been associated with milk-alkali syndrome.
+The use of calcium carbonate in more than the recommended amount can lead to lower fetal weight and has been associated with milk-alkali syndrome.
 Milk-alkali syndrome is caused by increased levels of calcium in the blood.
 This might lead to the breakdown of calcium in other body tissues, and may cause kidney failure.
-There have been a few case reports of newborns with seizure, possibly due to high doses of calcium carbonate that the mother took at the end of her pregnancy.
-Don’t forget to discuss all your medications, including over the counter medications, with your healthcare providers.
+There have been a few case reports of newborns with seizure, possibly due to high doses of calcium carbonate that the pregnant woman took at the end of her pregnancy.
+Be sure to discuss all your exposures, including medications and over-the-counter supplements, with your healthcare providers.

-There are no studies looking at possible problems with getting pregnant or risks to a pregnancy when the father takes calcium carbonate.
+There are no studies looking at possible problems with male fertility or risks to a pregnancy when the father takes calcium carbonate.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.